xlopo/pandoc-gv/README.md

 # Regular code block (uninterpreted by Graphviz)

-* The {.dot} param section is required for this to work
+* The {.dot} parameter section is required for this to work

 ```
 digraph g {